-I want to start a business either after, during, or before my education.
+I want to start a business after my education, even if it’s just a one-person show.
 I need the skills in order to be as effective as humanly possible.
-These young women shy away from, and don’t bother to answer the questions of “What are you going to do with a Creative Writing degree?”
+These young people shy away from, and don’t bother to answer the questions of “What are you going to do with a Creative Writing degree?”
 The reason?
 Well, they never say, but I suppose it’s because they don’t know, and can’t justify their decision.
 Don’t be one of these people.
 Be smart, your future is in your hands.

 Alright, it’s a fact that music is a distraction.
 Especially anything with vocals, or things that sound like voices such as guitars.
 The truth is that our brains will passively focus on the music and some of our cognitive abilities will be lost, distracted.
 Right now I’m listening to prog metal, and having a lot of trouble trying to stay focused.
 I don’t know why I do this to myself, really.

 But when I’m writing fiction, crafting a narrative, I listen only to either silence, or the Falling Up album Mnemos (not an affliate link, it’s just bandcamp.
 I told you I’m paranoid about selling out lol).
 It’s a chill experimental rock album with no guitars and almost no voices either.
 It’s much better than going on youtube and listening to alpha waves.
 Eww.